-- 7.63 Policy EN8 of the CS and P DPD states that the Council will seek to protect and improve the landscape and biodiversity of the Borough by ensuring that new development, wherever possible, contributes to an improvement in the landscape and biodiversity and also avoids harm to features of significance in the landscape or of nature conservation interest.
+- 7.58 Policy EN8 of the CS and P DPD states that the Council will seek to protect and improve the landscape and biodiversity of the Borough by ensuring that new development, wherever possible, contributes to an improvement in the landscape and biodiversity and also avoids harm to features of significance in the landscape or of nature conservation interest.
 It is also important to note the guidance regarding protected species in Circular 06/2005.
-This states that "it is essential that the presence or otherwise of protected species and the extent that they may be affected by the proposed development, is established before the planning permission is granted, otherwise all relevant material considerations may not have been addressed in making the decision." - 7.64 The site consists of a number of warehouse style buildings which have been unused for a number of years.
-The buildings are surrounded by hardstanding which has little ecological value. - 7.65 An Ecological Appraisal has been submitted with the application, which includes a bat survey.
-It goes to set out measures to safeguard these features and makes recommendations for ecological enhancements at the site. - 7.66 The Surrey Wildlife Trust were consulted and have raised no objection on ecological grounds subject to a condition requiring the proposed mitigation measures during the demolition phase set out in the submitted ecological assessment to be carried out.
+This states that "it is essential that the presence or otherwise of protected species and the extent that they may be affected by the proposed development, is established before the planning permission is granted, otherwise all relevant material considerations may not have been addressed in making the decision." - 7.59 The site consists of a number of warehouse style buildings which have been unused for a number of years.
+The buildings are surrounded by hardstanding which has little ecological value. - 7.60 An Ecological Appraisal was submitted with the previous application, which included a bat survey.
+This current scheme has provided an updated survey which has a similar outcome which sets out measures to safeguard these features and makes recommendations for ecological enhancements at the site. - 7.61 The Surrey Wildlife Trust (SWT) was consulted and has raised no objection to the previous scheme on ecological grounds subject to a condition requiring the proposed mitigation measures during the demolition phase set out in the submitted ecological assessment to be carried out.
 Consequently, the proposed development is considered acceptable on ecological grounds and there will be no adverse impact on protected species.
+Any further comments received from SWT will be reported verbally.